-Pyongyang Airport has two terminals: Terminal 1, opened in 2016, handles domestic flights, and Terminal 2, opened in 2015, serves routes to China and Russia.
+Pyongyang Airport (code: FNJ) has two terminals: Terminal 1, opened in 2016, handles domestic flights, and Terminal 2, opened in 2015, serves routes to China and Russia.
 Facilities include a restaurant and shops, but we are unable to confirm whether WiFi is available.

 Due to the geopolitical situation here, overnight stays are not permitted and this rule likely is strictly enforced.
 For uninterrupted sleep, the closest hotels are 30 minutes away in Pyongyang city center.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.